FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 using the ampersand command, auto numbering of equations, etc.

 Each distinct equation in the group needs to be separated by a newline command.
+The parts of the equation that need to be aligned are indicated using an ampersand symbol.

 ..
 L11

 ..
 R11

-We typeset fractions using the frac command.
-We can also render surds using sqrt command.
+To typeset fractions use the frac command.
+To typeset surds, we use the sqrt command with the optional paramter of [n].

 Please note that there is a special command dfrac, that can be used to render fractions as if its placed in display mode and is meant to be used even in inline mode.